Do individuals have the right to access their personal information?

 - object to the processing of personal data.

-That said, there are currently no regulations on how these rights can be exercised.
+With the exception of the right to confirmation of processing and the right to access, there are no regulations on how these rights can be exercised.
 The data protection authority is expected to issue more detailed requirements and insights in the future.